ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

                     }}])
 ```

-Which would have been a lot harder to write without the pipeline builder.
+It would have been a lot harder to write this query manually, without the pipeline builder.

 # Common query mistakes
 ([Tips And Tricks for Avoiding Common Query Pitfalls, Christian Kurze](https://sched.co/FmAd){:target="_blank" rel="noopener noreferrer"})